 How Do Chickens Lay Colored Eggs?

 It takes 26 hours for a hen to produce an egg.
 Twenty of those hours are required to form the shell.
-Because shells are primarily calcium, in the beginning of egg formation, ALL eggshells start out as white.
+Because shells are primarily calcium, at the beginning of egg formation, ALL eggshells start as white.

-Therefore; because different pigments are added to a hen’s eggs at different times:
+Therefore; because different pigments are added to a hen’s eggs at other times:

 - White eggs will be white all the way through

 - Brown eggshells will be white on the inside